-How To Dress So That Everyone Knows Your Zodiac Animal Without You Telling Them
+How To Dress So That Everyone Knows Your Chinese Zodiac Animal

-If you’re reading this, then you, like so many other astrologically-conscious citizens out there, are sick and tired of having to tell people your zodiac animal.
+If you’re reading this, then you, like so many other astrologically-conscious citizens, are sick and tired of having to tell people your Chinese zodiac animal.
 Why should you have to inform strangers that you’ve only been speaking to for three minutes that you were born in the Year of the Ox, or that you are an avid problem-solver due to your Rooster status?
-You’re sick of reminding your so-called “friends” for the twentieth time that you’re a Monkey and so you can’t wear black or grey.
+You’re sick of reminding your so-called “friends” for the twentieth time that you’re a Monkey and so you can’t wear black or gray.
 Yes, even if it’s Shannon’s mother’s funeral.

 The lucky colors for someone born in the Year of the Ox are red, blue, and purple.
 Layer these vibrant shades by making full use of accessories and outerwear.